-The Avid responds very nicely to C-riser control.
-With the speed system applied, the C risers can be pulled backwards towards the pilot to directly control the angle of attack of the glider.
-Pulling backwards pitches the nose up, which increases the angle of attack and reduces the chordwise compression in the sail from the lines.
+With the speed system applied, the B risers can be pulled downwards to directly control the angle of attack of the glider.
+Pulling downwards pitches the nose up, which increases the angle of attack and reduces the chordwise compression in the sail from the lines.
 This makes the wing more tuck-resistant.

+If you use B-riser control keep the brake handles in your hand and loosen any wraps of the brake line.
 The control movement is subtle and fluid - only small movements are required.
-It is important to recognize how much C-riser movement is needed to return the glider to trim speed.

-C-riser control can be used to fluidly pilot the wing through turbulence by controlling pitch.
-The aim should be to control pitch so that the wing stays directly above you.
-C-riser control can also be used for steering.
-It is good practice to always glide with gentle tension applied to the C-risers (pulling them backwards about 5 cm) so that you can feel the inputs from the wing.
-Those inputs warn you when turbulence is coming, but also allow you to feel the lifty side of the wing - when the tension on the C-riser on one side increases, pull back on that side to turn slightly towards the lifting air.
-Following lifting lines using the C-risers this way can make a huge difference to flight performance and gives the Avid pilot a very satisfying feeling of being connected to the air movements.
-A pilot fully in tune with the Avid can use these C-riser inputs to follow the lifty lines that lead to the cores of thermals.
+It is important to recognize how much B-riser movement is needed to return the glider to trim speed.
+It is good practice to glide with gentle tension applied to the B-risers (pulling them downwards about 3 to 5 cm) so that you can feel the inputs from the wing.
+Those inputs warn you when turbulence is coming, but also allow you to feel the lifty side of the wing - when the tension on the B-riser on one side increases, pull down on that side to turn slightly towards the lifting air.

-WARNING: C-riser control should not be used in strong turbulence.
+WARNING: B-riser control should not be used in strong turbulence.
 In this case, release the speed bar and fly the glider actively with the brakes.

-Use small inputs during C-riser control to reduce the risk of stalling the wing.
+Use small inputs during B-riser control to reduce the risk of stalling the wing.